Gierak245/Pcr_R_Apk/README.md

 5. Launch the application by running `shiny::runApp()`.

 ## Usage
-0.
+0. Follow the instruction from the authore of qPCR analysis function:
+ - The first column of the table should be named "sample" with names of samples and technical replicates.
+ - The second column of the table should be named "group" with sample type.
+The rest cols are the CT values for each analyzed gene.
+ - Import LinReg values with calculated primer amplification efficiency in xlsx.
+1. Choose the control group (for normalization):
+2. Choose the vector with names of the reference genes (at least 2):
-1. Load your PCR data using the provided import functionality.
+3. Load your PCR data using the provided import functionality.
-2. Analyze the data as needed.
+4. Analyze the data as needed.
-3. Explore the analysis options to uncover insights from your PCR results.
+5. Explore the analysis options to uncover insights from your PCR results.
-4. Visualize the data using various plotting functions.
+6. Visualize the data using various plotting functions.
-5. Export your analysis results and visualizations for further use or sharing.
+7. Export your analysis results and visualizations for further use or sharing.

 ## Feedback
-We welcome your feedback and suggestions to improve PCR Analyzer & Visualizer.
+We welcome your feedback and suggestions to improve PCR Analyzer & Visualizer!